 The point is that if humans indeed have an NMN-specific transporter as well, this may be the ingredient to supplement for best results – not NR.
-The potential is there, but human studies are necessary before the viability of NMN as a means of substantially increasing NAD+ is validated.
+The potential is there, but as always, we want more human studies (there has already been success) before the viability of NMN as a means of substantially increasing NAD+ is truly validated.

 Because of the mechanics at play and the extensive amount of animal studies that exist, there is much intrigue.
 Let’s discuss what those studies say, with the important context that they may not necessarily serve as conclusive evidence, but rather encouraging evidence.

 NMN research: The Potential Benefits of NMN Supplements